mpa139/allanlab/_pages/openings.md

 # Open positions

 **Note: We currently don't have funding for additional PhD and postdoc positions.
 We can only welcome you if you have a fellowship.
 I'd be happy to support you after you apply to our group.
-Take a look at the [veni fellowship](https://www.nwo.nl/en/calls/nwo-talent-programme-veni-science-domain) or the Marie Curie fellowship (currently closed, next deadline probably Fall 2021, [here is last years call]{{ site.baseurl }}/downloads/h2020-wp1820-msca_en.pdf).**
+Take a look at the [veni fellowship](https://www.nwo.nl/en/calls/nwo-talent-programme-veni-science-domain) or the Marie Curie fellowship (currently closed, next deadline probably Fall 2021, [here is last years call]({{ site.baseurl }}/downloads/h2020-wp1820-msca_en.pdf)).**